 Also, use veteran teachers’ tricks to keep your audience engaged.
 Assign different people to lead meetings.
 Give out homework for them to present to the rest of the team.
 Randomly call on attendees to keep them on their toes.
 Doing things this way requires a little more work, but it’s worth it.

 3. Hold virtual water cooler chats

 But how is that possible with a workforce that isn’t always together in one place?
-Indeed, just 4% of HR professionals strongly agree that they’ve addressed this challenge.
+Indeed, just 4% of HR professionals strongly agree they’ve addressed this challenge.

 One way to do this is to schedule regular non-meetings.
 That is, times to get your team together without an agenda.
 Just to chat.
 Ask about their families and their cats.
 Let the conversation flow naturally.

-This might feel awkward, at first, but you as the boss have to lead these with finesse.
+This might feel awkward, at first, but as the boss, you have to lead these with finesse.
 Be the first to break the ice.
 Make it clear you’re not asking people to “perform,” but are genuinely interested in what they have to say.
 And, of course, steer the conversation as skillfully as possible around topics that might cause discord, such as divisive politics.
 Encourage the conversations to continue beyond these scheduled sessions, and gradually your employees will feel more comfortable.

 4. Consider innovative perks such as internet upgrades

 Of course, for the last two pieces of advice to be actionable, you need your employees to have adequate bandwidth on the days they’re working remotely.
 It’s hard to be productive or engaged when there’s a lag or when people freeze for seconds at a time.
 For videoconferencing and remote work to be done effectively, that means 3-to-5 Mpbs.
 You should offer to pay the difference between your employees’ current internet access and high-speed internet, preferably fiber, so they can be more productive with symmetrical upload and download speeds.